 The subject of human trafficking is often a difficult one to bring up in conversation.
 It’s a dark topic, not a lot of people are informed about it, and it can make some people uncomfortable, whether they’re adults, teens, or children.

 But if you’re a parent who is concerned about the safety of your children on the Internet, it is imperative that you not only inform yourself about how human trafficking happens in the United States and how traffickers operate, but that you also talk to your kids about the dangers that come with putting sensitive, personal information about themselves online.
-If you’ve already had the “Stranger Danger” talk with your children about meeting strangers in person, it’s no different when it comes to talking to them about strangers on the Internet.

 With the growing dependency on the Internet for education in our schools, communication between family and friends, and obtaining news and information, it is important to initiate and have these discussions about human trafficking as preventative measures.